See How to use Linux Servers for details.

 Here is a sample SLURM script to get you going.
 Instead of manually running a binary, this would be how you run the binary in batch mode within SLURM.
 Look below for other example scripts.

 The most essential commands to learn are sbatch and srun.
-The manual page will show you all the options, but at the very minimum you need to create a job script and submit it with srun scriptname.
+The man page will show you all the options, but at the very minimum you need to create a job script and submit it with srun scriptname.
 This will run a serial single-task job script as soon as a slot is available, and use your existing console session for output.
 If you want to queue up the job, use sbatch scriptname.
 This will queue up the job and run is as soon as a slot is available, sending output to files.
 Inside the batch script, you can run multiple srun commands to distribute individual tasks among the resources (memory, CPU cores) reserved for that batch job.

 Interactive session within your group’s partition